wp-plugins/i-agree/readme.txt

 Tested up to: 3.5.1
 Stable tag: 0.1.0
 License:GPLv2 or later
-Require your users to agree to notice on the login screen == Description ==
+Require your users to agree to terms on the login screen == Description ==

 Require your users to agree to your notice(terms or conditions) on the login screen.
 This plugin is in beta.